QuickBooks · Consulting

 Integration management

 QuickBooks integrations with connected apps: Shopify, Stripe, PayPal, Square, Bill.com, Gusto, HubSpot, Salesforce, industry-specific platforms.
-When syncs drift, duplicates appear, or journal entries land in wrong accounts, the consulting engagement is what resolves it — at the integration-architecture level, not as a one-time support ticket.
+When syncs drift, duplicates appear, or journal entries land in wrong accounts, the consulting engagement is what resolves it at the integration-architecture level — auditing how each connector maps orders, fees, refunds, and payouts into the ledger, ensuring a single transaction isn’t booked twice (once by the app and once by the bank feed), reconciling processor fees so deposits net correctly, and re-establishing the right account and tax mapping after an app update changes its behavior.
+Not a one-time support ticket.

 Custom reporting

-Building and maintaining the reports leadership actually uses: class-based P&Ls, location breakouts, job-cost reports, project profitability, custom KPI dashboards inside QuickBooks, memorized report sets for monthly reviews.
+Building and maintaining the reports leadership actually uses: class-based P&Ls, location breakouts, job-cost and project profitability reports, custom KPI views inside QuickBooks, and memorized report sets and report groups for monthly reviews.
+This depends on class and location tracking being turned on and assigned consistently at the transaction level — the consulting work makes that tracking reliable so the segmented reports are accurate.
 Reports built once and maintained rather than recreated monthly.

 Payroll configuration advisory

 Not payroll processing — that’s a separate payroll engagement.
-But ongoing advisory on payroll configuration: payroll item mapping, QuickBooks Payroll integration with the general ledger, payroll liability account maintenance, workers’ comp integration, payroll-CoA mapping drift.
-The configuration layer that makes payroll processing work correctly.
+But ongoing advisory on payroll configuration: payroll item mapping to the correct wage-expense and liability accounts, QuickBooks Payroll integration with the general ledger, payroll-liability account maintenance so accrued taxes clear when paid, employer-tax and benefit-deduction item setup, workers’ comp class mapping, and catching payroll-to-chart-of-accounts mapping drift before it distorts labor cost.
+The configuration layer that makes payroll processing post correctly.

 Direct ProAdvisor access

 QuickBooks questions answered with expert judgment as they arise — not routed to Intuit support, not searched in community forums, not escalated internally.
-A Certified ProAdvisor who knows your specific configuration gives a specific answer.
+A Certified ProAdvisor who knows your specific configuration — your chart of accounts, your integration stack, your reporting setup — gives a specific answer rather than a generic one, which matters most for irreversible actions (merging accounts, changing inventory valuation, adjusting a closed period).
 The retainer value that compounds over time as the ProAdvisor builds context on the business.

 Monthly retainer, scoped by complexity.